His Majesty the King's Guard: History

 In August 2022, 30 Royal Guards were kicked out of the armed forces after a process that was said to involve drug testing; however, the chief of the Royal Guard said later in August that the hair samples were not analyzed, due to a "technical failure".
 Authorities had earlier in August claimed that the test kits that (allegedly) were used were not considered reliable, therefore the positive tests - the evidence - were not kept in evidence.
-"The ex-soldiers" are claiming that coersion was used; they were (allegedly) told that "the case" would be on their civilian police-record; however, the Norwegian Armed Forces went over to a new practice two years ago: drug cases do not get turned over to civilian police authorities.
+"The ex-soldiers" are claiming that coersion was used; they were (allegedly) told that "the case" would be on their civilian police-record; however, the Norwegian Armed Forces went over to a new practice two years prior: drug cases do not get turned over to civilian police authorities.
 The drug tests in 2022 - by taking hair samples - were done by corporals taking hair samples; none of the personnel that work in the "narcotics group" of the military police, were present; the soldiers were given an impression that they would get reduced punishment if they admitted to illegal use of drugs; One soldier called the process a bluff so that one could elicit confessions.
 The chief of the armed forces' "narcotics group", says that drug tests can be done, however if they are done against specific suspects, then (each) drug test has to be part of (any number of individual) criminal cases.
-As of 26 August, the Chief of Defence is satisfied with the report that he has been given.
+As of 26 August 2024, the Chief of Defence is satisfied with the report that he has been given.
+In December 2024, a trial is underway; 6 of the former soldiers, are suing the government.